Guitar Humidifiers

 humidifier that's narrow enough to use inside the sound holes.

-Dampit is still the only humidifier on the market with its own humidity
+Dampit is the only humidifier on the market with a humidity

-indicator.
-The indicator will tell you when to use Dampit.
+indicator that tells you when to use Dampit.